kaidez/kaidez.com/_posts/2011-02-16-nyc-social-media-week-event-recap-cross-mobile-promotion.md

 It was great to see Chi Modu from Diverse Insights on the panel.
 I remembered him as the main photographer for The Source magazine during the Jon Schecter-era of the early nineties and was excited to get a somewhat artistic perspective on mobile promotion.

 So imagine my surprise when he turned out to be the most business-minded panelist.
 He loved the idea of convergence, how one mobile device can perform all your required digital tasks.
-“Mobile is a must,” he stated, and it will refine your brand’s promotional strategy.
-And you shouldn’t do mobile promotion just to do it; first research the mobile habits of your customer base, then implement a mobile strategy.
+“Mobile is a must,” he stated, and it will refine your brand's promotional strategy.
+And you shouldn't do mobile promotion just to do it; first research the mobile habits of your customer base, then implement a mobile strategy.

-In short: don’t just build an app for the sake of having one, or just because your competitors have one.
+In short: don't just build an app for the sake of having one, or just because your competitors have one.

 <figure class="post-image-box">
 <img src="../img/absent.jpg" />